Back to Top

 Bukhanef, devotee of Hathor – an unusual woman from Deir el-Medîna - Deborah Sweeney (University of Tel Aviv)

-At first sight, Bukhanef seems to be a typical lady from Deir el-Medîna from the reign of Ramesses II, as she is represented in her family tomb TT 10 – accompanying and supporting her husband Kasa, receiving offerings together with him, mother of a large family of sons and daughters.
-But Bankes Stela 7, the stela Bukhanef and her family erected to the goddess Hathor, shows her in a very different light.
+At first sight, Bukhanef seems to be a typical lady from Deir el-Medîna from the reign of Ramesses II, as she is represented in her family tomb TT 10 and on other family monuments – accompanying and supporting her husband Kasa, receiving offerings together with him, mother of a large family of sons and daughters.

-Firstly, Bukhanef is depicted with unusual importance, praying alone face-to-face with Hathor on the top register of the stela instead of following her husband, as married women were usually depicted.
-Secondly, her siblings, mostly unknown at the workmen’s village, feature prominently on the stela, playing musical instruments and celebrating.
-Thirdly, Hathor is depicted with iconography which is somewhat unusual at Deir el-Medina: as a lion-headed goddess and as a sistrum flanked by cats.
-Finally, Bukhanef addresses Hathor with an unusual hymn and an epithet otherwise unknown at the village.
+But Bankes Stela 7 shows her in a very different light.
+This stela is dedicated to the goddess Nebethetepet (a goddess often associated with Hathor and here depicted using similar iconography).
+Bukhanef is depicted with unusual importance, praying alone face-to-face with Nebethetepet on the top register of the stela instead of following her husband, as married women were usually represented.
+Bukhanef’s siblings, mostly unknown at the workmen’s village, feature prominently on the stela, playing musical instruments and celebrating.
+Bukhanef addresses Nebethetepet with a hymn asking for mercy and calls her an unusual name, Pipi.

-Hathor was one of the most beloved goddesses at Deir el-Medîna.
+The goddess Hathor was one of the most beloved goddesses at Deir el-Medîna.
 At that time, Ramesses II arranged for a temple to be erected at the village in her honour, beside the temple his father Seti I had built.
 The cult of Hathor flourished at that period, and many women from the village participated in her worship as cultic singers.

 A Collection of Ancient Egyptian Wooden Funerary Figures from Qubbet-el-Hawa at the Bournemouth Natural Science Society - Sam Powell (Birmingham University, U.K.)